PiyushGhegade/Swap_Shop/README.md

 A full-stack marketplace built for IIT Patna students to buy, sell, and swap items within their campus community.

+## 📖 About the Project
+**CampusMarket (SwapShop)** is a campus-exclusive online marketplace designed for the students of IIT Patna.
+The platform aims to simplify how students buy, sell, and exchange used goods such as books, electronics, furniture, and more—all within a secure and familiar campus environment.

+Unlike public platforms, CampusMarket ensures that only IIT Patna students with a valid @iitp.ac.in email can access the platform, keeping interactions safe and relevant.
+With real-time messaging, profile management, and dynamic search features, it fosters a trusted and efficient community-driven marketplace.

+The goal is to reduce waste, promote reuse, and build a sustainable culture of sharing on campus—while also making student life easier and more affordable.

 ## 🚀 Features

 - **Browse and search listings**: Students can easily explore items by category or keyword.